OFS/opae-sdk/plugins/vfio/readme.md

 </p>

 #### Binding vfio-pci Driver
-Using the example above, the folowing shows how one may bind the vfio-pci driver to the VF for the AFU.
+Using the example above, the following shows how one may bind the vfio-pci driver to the VF for the AFU.
 For this example, the PCIe vendor ID is 8086 and the device IDs for the PF and VF are aba0 and aba1 respectively.